-'Angioectasia' (sometimes incorrectly referred to as 'angiodysplasia' or 'AVM')
+'Angioectasia' sometimes (incorrectly) referred to as 'angiodysplasia' or 'AVM'

 72 y.o. female presents to ED with 2 episodes of hematochezia.
-BP 100/50.
-HCT 34, coags normal.
-No prior GIB history.
-Last colo ~8 years ago for screening.
-Patient has one more episode of hematochezia on medical floor and then nothing more overnight.
+Hemodynamically stable.
 Colonoscopy is planned the next day.

 What is the likelihood that she will leave the hospital without a definitive 'source' identified for her likely lower GI bleed?